 5. MEMBERSHIP

+5.1 ‘Membership of the club shall be open to anyone interested in the sport on application, regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs, except as a necessary consequence of the requirements of Orienteering.
+The club may have different classes of membership and subscription on a non-discriminatory and fair basis and shall be in line with British Orienteering Federation and South West Orienteering Association categories.

-5.1 The categories of membership shall be in line with BOF and SWOA categories.
-5.2 The Committee shall have the right to suspend the membership of any person whose conduct, in their opinion, has been contrary to the best interests of the Club or the sport.
+.
+5.2 The Committee shall have the right to refuse or suspend the membership of any person whose conduct, in their opinion, has been contrary to the best interests of the Club or the sport.
 Before suspension takes place the person concerned shall be given at least 14 days notice and shall have the right to present their case against suspension to the Committee.
-A Committee decision on a suspension can be changed by a majority vote at a General meeting.
+A Committee decision on a suspension can be appealed and changed by a majority vote at a General meeting.

 6. FINANCE

 6.1 The Club’s financial year shall end on the 31st May and after independent audit shall be presented to the Annual General Meeting immediately following this date.
 6.2 Sufficient funds shall be maintained in the Club’s accounts to allow for investment in maps and equipment and to cover any other expenses necessary for the efficient running of the Club.
 6.3 Payments up to £200 require one permitted signatory, £200-£1000 two signatories.
 Larger amounts need committee agreement.
-6.4 Membership fees shall be fixed at the Annual Meeting immediately preceding the year in which they fall due.
+6.4 Membership fees shall be fixed at the Annual Meeting immediately preceding the year in which they fall due.and the club will keep subscriptions at levels that will not pose a significant obstacle to people participating.

+6.5 All surplus income or profits are to be reinvested in the club.
+No surpluses or assets will be distributed to members or third parties

 7. ANNUAL GENERAL MEETING